 Unlock the complexities of substance use with our comprehensive program designed for GPs, Nurses and Allied Health professionals.
 Participants will analyse the spectrum of substance use, from hazardous to dependent behaviours, to better understand patient actions.
 Additionally, explore regional services and referral pathways that emphasise culturally sensitive care tailored for Aboriginal & Torres Strait Islander patients.

-Whether you join us in Port Lincoln or log in from elsewhere, you'll gain valuable insights.
+Whether you join us in Port Pirie or log in from elsewhere, you'll gain valuable insights.

 Learning outcomes: